hapax/hapax.github.io/assets/chuzenji.md

 existence.
-In his *Tertia Via*, he argues that the world is full of perishable beings, who exist for a time, but by processes of death, corruption and change, will later cease to exist.
+In his *Tertia Via*, he argues that the world is full of perishable beings, who exist for a time, but by processes of death, corruption and change, later cease to exist.
 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and the power to effect change with them.